MEHDIHRAIRI/mern_crud/README.md

 database : i used mongodb cloud database to store data.

-how to open the project :
+how to start the project :

 1- clone the project in your desktop.\
 2- open the project with VS Code.\